How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 Legion Media

-A seemingly simple cabbage soup has come a long way from peasant tables to a national gastronomic archetype.
-We reveal the secret of its popularity.
+This seemingly simple cabbage soup has come a long way from just being present on peasant tables to becoming a national gastronomic archetype.
+We’ll tell you the secret of its neverending popularity.

 Centuries on the Russian table